 Illinois deer hunters should keep a few things in mind before they take to the field this fall:

-- For hunters who did not receive a deer permit through the lottery this year, remaining firearm and muzzleloader permits go on sale over-the-counter (OTC) in mid-October.
-Archery and youth deer permits are available OTC now.
+- For hunters who did not receive a deer permit through the lottery this year, remaining firearm and muzzleloader permits went on sale over-the-counter (OTC) in mid-October.
+Archery and youth deer permits are also available OTC.

 - Beginning in 2020, youth permits are no longer county-specific; youth permits will authorize the holder to hunt in any of the open counties of the state, on property where permission to hunt has been obtained from the property owner (see the Youth Deer Hunting Information Sheet).

-- Counties included in the Late-Winter Antlerless-Only season will be determined by mid-October.
-Hunters can use any valid, unused permits from the previous firearm, muzzleloader or youth seasons or purchase Late-Winter specific permits OTC.
+- Late-Winter Antlerless-Only hunters can use any valid, unused permits from the previous firearm, muzzleloader or youth seasons or purchase Late-Winter specific permits OTC.

 - Chronic Wasting Disease (CWD) remains the greatest management challenge for the Illinois deer herd.
 Successful hunters in CWD counties are required to physically check their deer at designated check stations.
 Other hunters, even in non-CWD areas, are encouraged to have their deer tested to help IDNR monitor CWD state-wide.
-Hunters can either have their deer sampled at participating vendors or leave the deer head at CWD drop off stations.
+Hunters can either have their deer sampled at a participating vendor or leave the head at a CWD drop off station.